#1 Hannans North Tourist Mine

 The word ‘super’ is not used lightly- this pit can be seen from space!
 At 3.7km by 1.5km, and roughly half a kilometre deep, this pit is the amalgamation of multiple mines which sprung up in the Gold Rush from 1893, after Paddy Hannan filed the first claim for gold.
 Catch it on the right day and you can witness the blasting take place, or just marvel the massive expanse in front of you, with monstrous trucks suddenly looking like ants scurrying around the nest.

-Here is Western Australia’s largest display of gold bars and nuggets, presented alongside interactive and engaging re-enactments and actual historic settings, so you can immerse yourself in the lifestyle that so many Western Australians endured, in the hopes of striking it big.
+Here is Western Australia’s largest display of gold bars and nuggets, head down and check out the vault then head up the Ivanhoe headframe and get a view of Kalgoorlie from the top of a headframe, presented alongside interactive and engaging re-enactments and actual historic settings, so you can immerse yourself in the lifestyle that so many Western Australians endured, in the hopes of striking it big.

 #5 Hammond Park